corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/_index.md

 ---
 # net.corda.v5.ledger

-This section describe the `ledger` modules and contains the following:
+This section describes the `ledger` modules and contains the following:

 {{< childpages >}}